- slide 1 of 4

 Class Organization: Students will each have their own laptop (portable school-owned) at their desks/tables to work on during this lesson period.
 The teacher will be in the front of the room using the overhead projector and the InFocus machine with the large screen pulled down over the blackboard.

-- Students will log in to their laptops and pull up the Instrument Worksheet document that has been previously set up by and saved by the teacher prior to class.
-(The students can find it right on the desktop.)
+- Students will log in to their laptops and pull up the this downloadable Instrument Worksheet document that has been previously set up by and saved by the teacher prior to class.
+(Put it on the desktop for your students.)

 - Students will then complete the worksheet by following directions and printing it for teacher evaluation.
 (The teacher is to look them over and then keep these worksheets in a file until the end of the unit.
 The purpose is for the teacher to see what the students already know and for the students themselves to use later to assess what they have learned from this unit.)

-- The teacher then brings up the KWL chart via an overhead projector and a large screen for all of the students to see.
+- The teacher then brings up the KWL chart downloadable here via an overhead projector and a large screen for all of the students to see.

 - The teacher will then explain to the class that in this unit they will be studying the Instruments of the Orchestra and their families.
 The teacher will put up pictures of some of the instruments on the overhead and ask the students if they know of these instruments and to discuss them briefly.
 The teacher will then chart what they already know about these instruments; i.e. their names, characteristics, etc.